AaronFR/Thinker/README.md

 - **User Configuration Profile**: Profiles the user can easily select from the prompt screen and are clearly visible, e.g "expensive request", "private mode", "work", "humorous mode", etc so the user can quickly swap out configuration as they want
+  - e.g. I would prefer if coder displayed all code changes as 'before and after' rather than the entire file, additionally I prefer if if it aims to implement the feature I'm asking for with the *minimum* amount of changes to the existing functionality.
 - **Persona Configuration**: Left to the user as much as possible.

 - **Undo Changes Files**: e.g. to files